vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ## Proving

 On-chain verification is implemented by using a customized function with the following arguments:
-- `Proof` structure, which contains data required to verify arguments from the point below
+- the `Proof` structure, which contains data required to verify arguments from the point below
-- list of arguments in the same order as returned by the prover (public output)
+- a list of arguments in the same order as returned by the `Prover` (public output)
 - optionally, user defined additional arguments

-The verification function should use `onlyVerified()` modifier, which takes two arguments, the address of a smart contract and selector of function that was executed in prover contract.
+The verification function should use the `onlyVerified()` modifier, which takes two arguments, the address of a smart contract and a selector of function that was executed in the `Prover` contract.

 See example verification function below: